Summary: In this blog post, we will share guidance on using the various macOS default techniques to fix a frequently crashing Mac.

 Boot into Safe Mode to Fix Issues Caused by Any Software

-After upgrading your Mac to the latest macOS Mojave, if the system freezes or slows down, then restarting your Mac in Safe Mode helps fix the frequently crashing issue.
-Safe Mode loads only the important kernel extensions, verifies startup disk and repairs directory issues (similar to Disk Utility’s verify and repair functionalities), prevents startup/login items to launch automatically, deletes cache files, and disables user-installed fonts.
+After upgrading your Mac to the latest macOS Big Sur, Catalina, and Mojave, if the system freezes or slows down, then restarting your Mac in Safe Mode helps fix the frequently crashing issue.
+Safe Mode loads only the important kernel extensions, verifies the startup disk and repairs directory issues (similar to Disk Utility’s verify and repair functionalities), prevents startup/login items to launch automatically, deletes cache files, and disables user-installed fonts.
 To start your Mac in Safe Mode, do the following:

 - Restart Mac and immediately press and hold the Shift key until you see the login window.

 - After the Mac boots into Safe Mode, if no issue occurs then restart it again without pressing any key to start normally.